-26. The Information Governance Board (IGB) comprises the SIRO (Chair), Caldicott Guardians, the Chair of the Risk, Safety and Emergency Management Board, the Data Protection Officer, senior representatives from Legal Services, ICT and Assurance.
-The role of the Board is to
+- 25. The Information Governance and Cyber Security Board (IGCSB)comprises the SIRO (Chair), Caldicott Guardian, the Data Protection Officer, senior representatives from Legal Services, ICT and Assurance.
+The role of the Board is to - Promote the optimisation of the value of the Council's information assets; - Foster a culture across the Council that values, protects, uses and shares information.